 Part of creating a safe haven for your little one to play, learn, thrive, and sustainable living itself has to do with keeping it clean and clear of unnecessary clutter.
 This will help prevent the spread of bacteria and also remove any toxic pollutants, ensuring proper indoor air quality and a safe environment for playing.

 Make it a habit to clean their room regularly using harmless, eco-friendly detergents, but don’t shy away from delegating this task to professional cleaners from time to time.
 Let them tackle a part of your entire property so you can use your free time for more exciting things, such as spending some quality time with your family members.
 If you live alone and have special needs, consult your NDIS plan manager to check if cleaning services would be covered by your funds.

 Remove Toxic Toys

 Most parents don’t consider their kids’ toys toxic – they see them as tools for learning and playing.
 However, equipping the nursery or playroom with the wrong toys can prove dangerous and toxic, especially when you consider how small children often put their hands and toys in their mouths.

 To prevent small children from inhaling or swallowing a toy, remove all the small, plastic pieces from their room, and consider replacing them with healthy and sustainable options such as plush or wooden toys.

-Whether you are working with a small area for play, a special corner of your bedroom or living room, or an entire bedroom complete with a playroom, your little one deserves to have a safe, non-toxic, and clean environment where they can learn, play, and be happy and carefree.
+Whether you are working with a small area for play, a special corner of your bedroom or living room, or an entire bedroom complete with a playroom, your little one deserves to have a safe, non-toxic, and clean environment where they can learn, play, be happy and carefree.